ret702/really-simple-recyclerview/README.md

 # really-simple-recyclerview
+A really simple implementation of recyclerview

-A really simple implementation of reyclerview
+A really simple implementation of a recyclerview without all the bells and whistles and without the headache

-All I wanted to do was to have a recyclerview that displayed an image an text.
-I tried multiple libraries that were overly complicated or had errors when I followed their tutorials.
-I have created many recyclerviews and always copied and pasted my past code and always told myself I would make a generic recyclerview implementation.
-So I created the easiest example I could.

 How to use: